 Priority 1 Priority 2 Priority 3 Description Select this option if this auxiliary display should have the highest prority, e.g. if it is to be located in the engine compartment.
-Also choose Priority I if there is only one auxiliary display on the network. have a lower prority, e.g. if it is to be located on the bridge.
+Also choose Priority I if there is only one auxiliary display on the net- work. have a lower prority, e.g. if it is to be located on the bridge.
 Select this option if this auxiliary display is to be located in a public area, where no commands should be executed.
 Function to take control An auxiliary display with priority 1 can always take control from the auxiliary display which is the active display.
-If the operator tries to execute a command on an auxiliary display with priority 1 which is not the active display, it will immediately become the active display and execute the command.
-An auxiliary display with priority 2 can take control from an active display with priority 1 or 2 if confirmed on the active display.
-An auxiliary display with priority 3 can never become an active display.
+If the operator tries to execute a command on an auxiliary display with priority 1 which is not the active display, it will immediately become the active display and exe- cute the command. trol from an active display with priority 1 or 2 if An auxiliary display with priority 3 can never be- come an active display.